 And it's going to be the cauliflower-est cauliflower soup you've ever had.
 So much cauliflower flavor.
-What's the secret?
-Water.
-Read on, friends.
+The secret is using the cauliflower cooking water as our broth!

 Jump to:

 - Water: Yes, water is a key ingredient!
 Cooking the cauliflower in water makes the water taste like cauliflower and nothing else.
-I find that chicken stock can dull the flavor of some vegetable soups, and that using vegetable stock can make it taste like a whole different group of vegetables than the ones that are in your soup.
-To me, vegetable stock has a distinct sweetness to it, so I use water instead.
+I find that chicken stock can dull the flavor of some vegetable soups, and that using vegetable stock can make it taste more like a whole different group of vegetables than the ones in your soup.
+The cauliflower will sweeten and the flavor will deepen as it cooks, just like roasted cauliflower does.
+And that's all you need for a delicious broth!

 - Dijon mustard: On with the Frenchness!
 This gives the soup a bit of tang and umami.